dbones/dbones.github.io/_posts/2015-11-28-dotnet-and-docker.md

 </figure>

-####B) using Rancher UI
+#### B) using Rancher UI

 this assumes we have the following setup:

 - 2 servers with a label of server=application and
 - 1 server with a label of server=proxy

-in this setup we access the Nancy application through a loadbalancer
+in this setup we access the Nancy application through a load-balancer

 <figure>
 	<a href="http://dbones.github.io/images/posts/2015/net-docker/setup.JPG"><img src="http://dbones.github.io/images/posts/2015/net-docker/setup.JPG"></img></a>